-PREREQUISITE: Any math course $\geq$ MA 131 or ACT math score $\geq$ 22 or SAT math score $\geq$ 520 or COMPASS math score $\geq$ 46 or CS 144.
+Prerequisite: A grade of C or better in any math course ≥ MA 125, or a grade of C or better in CS 144, or an ACT math score \geq 23, or an SAT math score \geq 510, or a COMPASS score \geq 66 in the Algebra placement domain, or a COMPASS score 0-45 in the College Algebra placement domain.
 This course introduces students to algorithmic design and structured/modular programming.
 Programming concepts will be put into practice by using Java for programming projects.
 These basic programming concepts and constructs will be covered: variables, data types, strings, arithmetic and logical operators, branching statements, loops, and debugging.
 Additionally, these object-oriented programming concepts will be covered: classes, instance variables, methods, and constructors.
 3:0:3

-CS 208 (MA 208) Discrete Mathematics
+CS 208 (MA 208)

-PREREQUISITE: Any math course ≥ MA 131.
+Discrete Mathematics

+Prefequisite: A grade of C or better in any math course \geq MA 125, or an ACT math score \geq 23, or an SAT math score \geq 510, or a COMPASS score \geq 66 in the Algebra placement domain, or a COMPASS score 0-45 in the College Algebra placement domain.
 This course introduces the student to selected finite systems pertinent to the study of computer science.
 Course topics will include combinatorial problem solving, logic, Boolean algebra, combinatorial circuits, sets, relations, functions, proofs, mathematical induction, recurrence relations, graphs, trees, and counting techniques.
 3:0:3